 The truth is retirement income planning is one of the most complex and controversial aspects in financial planning.
-There are so many different models with each being dependent on the investor’s portfolio assets and risk tolerance.
+There are so many different models with each being dependent on assumptions chosen, portfolio assets, and risk tolerance.

 For these reasons, this retirement withdrawal calculator models a simple amortization of retirement assets.
 It is the simplest, most straightforward of all possible models by emulating a fixed income (bonds and cash) portfolio with a progressive amortization of principal until all the assets are spent.
 It provides a baseline understanding for retirement distribution and is your best starting point for modelling what is reasonable.

 It answers the question, “How long will my assets last given a fixed interest, investment return that never goes through market fluctuations or loss of investment principal?”

 The second most important assumption to your retirement spending calculation (after investment strategy) is your budget requirement.
 Your budget determines how much you will spend each month and also determines how much money you must save to support that spending.